Acquiring an M.B.A. at St. Thomas is a wise investment.

 Priority consideration for Opus Scholars is given to applicants who apply by February 15, and the final application deadline for Opus Scholar consideration is April 15.

-Priority consideration for the Outreach Scholarship is given to applicants who apply by February 15, and the final application deadline for Outreach Scholarship consideration is April 15.
+Priority consideration for Outreach Scholars is given to applicants who apply by February 15, and the final application deadline for consideration is April 15.

-Dean’s Service Scholarships to admissible Full-time UST MBA applicants who have completed or are scheduled to complete a service commitment through one of the organizations listed below.
+Dean’s Service Scholarships are available to admissible Full-time MBA applicants who have completed or are scheduled to complete a service commitment through one of the organizations listed below.
 Every admitted candidate with one or more years of service is guaranteed an $8,000 renewable two-year scholarship.
+Scholarship amounts may be greater, pending review of completed application.

 - Brethren Voluntary Service